We believe that early childhood education should be individualized, evidence-based, fun, family-centered, and inclusive.

 We are more than happy to answer any questions that you may have regarding our preschool programs and even to take you on a tour of our programs.

-Please do not hesitate to contact our program assistant with questions regarding our programs or to schedule a tour:
+Please do not hesitate to contact our Office Associate with questions regarding our programs or to schedule a tour:

 Nisonger Early Childhood Education Program | Fund Number: 302785

 Fund supporting aspects of the Early Intervention Program and Early Childhood Education services for children 6 weeks to 5 years old.